 • have heavy bleeding shortly after giving birth or having a miscarriage, as this could be a postpartum hemorrhage

-If a person loses consciousness, someone should call 911 to get them emergency help.
+If a person loses consciousness, someone should call 911 to get emergency help.

 The ER specializes in treating potentially life threatening emergencies.
 Symptoms that are not as severe as the ones listed above may not need emergency care.
 Instead, a person can seek medical attention from a doctor or gynecologist.

 When a person visits the ER due to heavy menstrual bleeding, the first priority is to make sure they are stable.
-A doctor will test for:
+A doctor may test for:

 • hypovolemia, which is when there is not enough fluid in the body